 Welcome to FreshStart Music Studio!
-We offer boutique music lessons for adults and children to achieve their dreams and potential in music.
+We offer boutique music lessons in Irvine for adults and children to achieve their dreams and potential in music.

 We focus on pedagogically sound teaching (study of teaching) that guarantees quality lessons and a solid, comprehensive music foundation for our students that's sometimes missing from music schools touting teachers' performance pedigree (Although we have that in spades also).

 On the surface, we teach kids (and adults!) music lessons.
 But on a deeper level, we enable people to appreciate music on the deepest level and allow them to truly love and enjoy music for the rest of their lives whether enjoying privately or impressing friends and families!

 It started with a call from the school director at a music school in Irvine I started teaching at for a couple of months.
 It just rained and it was a nippy night before Thanksgiving; I sat in my brother’s black 2000 Honda Accord Coupe (leather seats) on our way to a cyber security lecture at UCI (random?
 YES).

 The director told me I didn’t have to come in for December because all my students changed their schedules and didn’t fit into my availabilities anymore.